MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 There's no change or impact.

-Dynamics 365 Sales Enterprise and Premium licenses will still include Copilot capabilities in the Dynamics 365 Sales platform (for example, meeting preparation summary in Dynamics 365), as well as a standard set of Copilot for Sales capabilities in Outlook and Teams, which mirror the Sales Copilot capabilities today (ie. email generation in Outlook, email summary in Outlook, contact updates in Outlook).
+Dynamics 365 Sales Enterprise and Premium licenses will still include Copilot capabilities in the Dynamics 365 Sales platform (for example, meeting preparation summary in Dynamics 365), as well as a standard set of Copilot for Sales capabilities in Outlook and Teams, which mirror the Sales Copilot capabilities today such as email generation in Outlook, email summary in Outlook, contact updates in Outlook.

 We will continue to innovate on Copilot experiences in the Dynamics 365 Sales platform, such as the recent [announcements at Ignite](https://aka.ms/Ignite2023BAannounceblog) for natural language support in Dynamics 365 Sales.
 Customers can use this functionality without purchasing Copilot for Sales.